 Wondering what to wear in Lapland in December?

-We were expecting – 10° celcius, but am happy to report that temperatures during our recent visit to Lapland in December ranged from + 2° celcius, down to – 3° celsius.
+Our research had shown temperatures of – 20° to – 25° celsius, but am happy to report that temperatures during our recent visit to Lapland in December ranged from + 2° celsius, down to – 10° celsius.

 Not nearly as bad as we’d expected.

 Still cold, but not unbearably so unless the snow got INSIDE our snow suits and boots.

 Because any colder, and we would have been triple layering our thermals, and tripling our gloves, despite feeling like a puffer fish.